How to trade on Kraken

-Click the profile icon in the top-right of the page, and select Settings > API:
+Click your profile menu in the top-right of the page, and select Security > API:

 This will take you to the Kraken API Management page:

-+ Generate New Key and give it a relevant description — like “Cryptowatch”, for example.
+Add keyin the top-right corner of the white box, then give the key a relevant description — like “Cryptowatch”, for example.

 You can set your permissions like this:

-To trade via Cryptowatch you will need to check the Query Funds box and all boxes under Orders & Trades and Ledger.
-The option “Export Data” under Other is required for the Export Trade History function on the Portfolio page.
+To trade via Cryptowatch you will need to check the Query Funds box, all boxes under Orders & Trades, the Query ledger entries box, and finally the Access WebSockets API box for the best performance.

 We strongly recommend against permitting deposit and withdrawal actions to the API key.
 These actions cannot be performed on Cryptowatch and expose you to unnecessary risk.